yanaerobe/yanaerobe.github.io/_tabs/aboutme.md

 order: 4
 ---

 > I'm currently interested in `configuring SBCs`.
 Please reach out to me for any experience sharing. :wink:
-{: .prompt-tip }
+{:.prompt-tip}

-Please do check out *[Centre for Electronics Frontiers](https://cef.eng.ed.ac.uk/)* - our group's page
+Please do check out *[Centre for Electronics Frontiers](https://cef.eng.ed.ac.uk/)*
+\- our group's page

 ## What I Do